Widget Embedding Overview

 | domain | Tells the widget where to make backend calls and construct URLs. |

-- Prepare a config JSON with an API key, application ID, domain, and any UI and security flags.
+- Prepare a config JSON with an API key, application ID, user ID, domain, and any other properties that you need to configure for your widget.

-- Decide which mode to use: build mode (authoring) or run mode (execution/export).
+- Decide which mode to use: build mode (design) or run mode (preview).

-- Test with a development API key and verify behavior for record and column security.
+- Test with a development API key and verify the behavior before enabling your widget to the end users.

 Best Practices

-- Limit the embedded UI to match user roles.
-Use the config object to toggle features rather than exposing everything.
+- Limit the embedded UI to match user access permissions.
+Use the configuration object to toggle features rather than expose everything.

-- Use the single panel widget for focused visualizations and the dashboard widget for full-feature experiences.
+- Use the single panel widget for focused visualizations.
+Use the dashboard widget for full-feature experiences.

-- For printable documents, embed pixel-perfect reports in run mode to let users export PDFs directly.
+- For printable documents, embed Pixel-Perfect Reports in run (preview) mode to let users export PDFs directly.

-- Use the Download Manager for subscription and scheduling workflows so users can self-manage exports.
+- Use the Download Manager to access subscriptions and schedules so users can self-manage exports.